pheki/nx-udev/README.md

 This package installs an udev rule to allow communication via usb with the Nintendo Switch without root access.
 It does that by changing the permissions (mode) to 666 (rw-rw-rw-).

+After installing you may need to replug your device.

 # Installing

 ## Manually